Understanding Chapter 13 Bankruptcy

 This form of bankruptcy will allow you to keep your home and assets and provide you with the added time you need to catch up on your loan payments, while potentially allowing you to reduce or even totally eliminate some of your debt.
 It is a complex process, however, one that I have the experience and dedication to guide you through.
 Please do not hesitate to find out how I can help you achieve a financial fresh start.

 Call 352.379.2828 for your FREE consult with Barbara Cusumano, Attorney at Law!
-Barbara represents clients in Gainesville, St. Petersburg and all of Central and North Florida.
+Barbara represents clients in Gainesville, Ocala and all of North Central Florida.
 We are here for you!

 Am I Eligible for Chapter 13 Bankruptcy?